-The Office of Career Planning and Professional Development invites you to participate in our recruiting programs!
+The Office of Career Strategy invites you to participate in our recruiting programs!

 If you can’t travel to interview our students in person, we can arrange video or phone interviews at no-charge to you.
 Additionally, we provide resume collection services for those who prefer to simply receive student resumes.
 To post a job for current students or alumni please email job announcement details to Jane McDonald in the Office of Career Planning at firstname.lastname@example.org.

 On campus interviews will take place in Lexington from August 18.
 We also offer the opportunity to interview our students in Charlottesville, August 11-14 at the Boars Head Inn.